angomezu/agentic-bank-statement-data-extractor/assets/docs/INSTALL.md

 ## 9. Reproduce TEXT vs VISION Workflows

 #### 9.1 TEXT Run (Machine-Readable PDF)

+#### IMPORTANT:

+- This workflow version has a deterministc approach; in the essence that the fields being extracted are determined by the two samples included in this repository.
+- The reproduction of this system assumes you will use the same files avaiable here: [Bank Statements](assets/bank_statements)
+- The LLM does not take into account any other formats and may or may not produce a bad prediction and result if a different set of PDFs is being provided.

 - Upload a machine-readable bank statement PDF
 - Select the Configured bank name from the dropdown